 Potential jobs: Service desk analyst, technical support specialist, associate network engineer, desktop support administrator, system support specialist

-The CCNA certification is an associate-level certification that covers the fundamentals of IT work, particularly in network issues.
+The CCNA certification is an associate-level certification that covers the fundamentals of IT networking issues.
 This includes network access, IP connectivity, and IP services.
 Though it’s not a vendor neutral certification—meaning it’ll test you exclusively on Cisco products and tools—it’s popular among network professionals because of Cisco’s dominance in the networking market.
 One exam is required to get the CCNA certification.

-Potential jobs: network engineer, network administrator, systems administrator
+Potential jobs: Network specialist, network administrator, systems administrator, network engineer

-Potential jobs: security administrator, security specialist, security consultant, security engineer, network administrator
+Potential jobs: Security administrator, security specialist, security consultant, security engineer, network administrator, security analyst

-The MTA certifications test core technology skills, making it a good entry-level qualification for those who are expected to work with Microsoft products.
+The Microsoft fundamentals certifications test core technology skills, making them good entry-level qualifications for those who are expected to work with Microsoft products.
 Knowing your way around Microsoft products is likely to be an in-demand skill—over half of surveyed IT decision-makers around the world said their companies would invest in Microsoft technology, Global Knowledge reports.
 The Fundamentals certifications replaced the Microsoft Technology Associate (MTA) certifications, which were retired on June 30, 2021.

 Potential jobs: IT specialist, Microsoft systems administrator, Microsoft server support technician, Microsoft Technician specialist